integritee-network/book/src/howto_direct_tx.md

-# How to Perform Private Transactions
+# How to Perform Direct Transactions

-Private transactions are a change of ownership of tokens where no one but the involved parties can learn who sent how many tokens to whom.
+Direct transactions, similiarly to [Private Transaction](./howto_private_tx.md), are a change of ownership of tokens where no one but the involved parties can learn who sent how many tokens to whom.
+The main difference lies in the way the transaction is transferred.
+In direction transactions the client call is directly sent to the TEE with, ideally, no intermediate steps of untrusted applications.

 Substrate blockchains are usually account-based and pseudonymous by nature: The whole world can see all transactions and their source, destination and amount. substraTEE offers confidentiality in a similar way that Zcash does: it offers users a way to move their tokens into a dark pool (shielding process) where they can transact privately and later retrieve tokens on their public accounts (unshielding).
 In the case of Zcash, privacy is guaranteed by zk-SNARKS, in substraTEE it is guaranteed by TEEs.